 We all know that the name, job title, and contact information belong on a business card.
 But to create a truly useful card requires an appreciation for the subtle.

 As an extension of your brand, the first thing you should consider to include would be a logo and a tagline.
+If you have no logo yet, you can create your own using a free online logo maker for an easy and simple solution.

 Including the name on your business card is a pretty obvious and needed line of information, but consider adding the name you prefer to be called.
 If your name is Katherine but you prefer to be called Kat, adding the latter would avoid awkward reintroductions.